Specialized agent logs

 15. Rerun – Click to rerun the agent with the same variables as the execution.

-Export a specialized agent execution logs
+Export specialized agent execution logs

 1. Follow the steps in the Access your agents section.